 Where do we store your information Electronically?

 All the personal data we process is processed in the UK.
-However for the purposes of IT hosting and maintenance this information may be located on servers within the European Union.
+However, for the purposes of IT hosting and maintenance, this information may be located on servers within the European Union.

-No third parties have access to your personal data unless the law allows them to do so, and appropriate safeguards have been put in place.
-We have a Data Protection regime in place to oversee the effective and secure processing of your personal and or special category (sensitive, confidential) data.
+No third parties have access to your personal data unless the law allows them to do so and appropriate safeguards have been put in place.
+We have a Data Protection regime in place to oversee the effective and secure processing of your personal and/or special category (sensitive, confidential) data.

 Who are our partner organisations?